Roasted Cauliflower and Farro Salad with Lemon Turmeric Sauce

 Loaded Lemon Hummus

-Cauliflower and Farro Salad with Caramelized Lemon Turmeric Sauce
+Roasted Cauliflower and Farro Salad with Lemon Turmeric Sauce

-Full of chewy farro, perfectly-roasted cauliflower, crunchy almonds, and a zippy lemon sauce, this symphony of flavors and textures makes for a great side dish or main course.
+Featuring perfectly-roasted cauliflower, crunchy almonds, and a zippy lemon turmeric sauce, this farro salad makes for a great side dish or main course.

 Author: